PTEN, a Tumor Suppressor 1

 Phosphatase and tensin homolog (PTEN) acts as a negative regulator of the PI3K/AKT pathway through its ability to convert phosphatidylinositol 3,4,5-trisphosphate (PIP3) to phosphatidylinositol 4,5-bisphosphate (PI4,5P2).1,2 Inactivating mutations or loss of heterozygosity in PTEN can lead to the hyperactivation of AKT signaling and increase the risk of cancer development.2

 Germline mutations in PTEN have been described in a number of syndromes collectively known as PTEN hamartoma tumor syndrome (PHTS).1 Patients with PHTS have an increased incidence of breast, thyroid, and endometrial cancers, and PTEN is among the most commonly mutated tumor-suppressor genes in sporadic cancer.
 It has also been implicated in the development of multiple cancer types, including prostate, breast, endometrium, thyroid, central nervous system, lung, pancreas, liver, and adrenal glands.
-Additionally, it has been involved in cases of melanoma, leukemia, and lymphoma.1 Cancer types with high prevalence of PTEN mutation include colorectal, endometrial, glioblastoma multiforme, and prostate.3
+Additionally, it has been involved in cases of melanoma, leukemia, and lymphoma.1 Cancer types with high prevalence of PTEN mutation include uterine, brain, and lung.3